Revelation 21:1

 Sometimes the best way to improve what you

 have is to take it and throw it all away and start over.
-That’s one of the
+That is one of the

 reasons for revolution.
-And it is made clear to us that’s what will happen in the
+And it is made clear to us that is what will happen in

-proper time to the heavens and the earth.
-The One who created the heavens and
+the proper time to the heavens and the earth.
+The One who created the heavens

-current earth and the current circumstances, once in a while you will hear
+current earth and the current circumstances, occasionally you will hear people

-people ask, "Why did a holy and perfect God
+ask, "Why did a holy and perfect God create a

-create a world that was imperfect and had so many flaws?"
-We may
+world that was imperfect and had so many flaws?"
+We may not know

-not know the complete answer to that question, but we do know from Rev. 21:1
+the complete answer to that question, but we do know from Revelation 21:1 that

-that a perfect God will one day do away with an imperfect world and create a
+a perfect God will one day do away with an imperfect world and create a new

 What is wrong with our current earth which